greenelab/connectivity-search-manuscript/README.md

 # Output directory containing the formatted manuscript

 The [`gh-pages`](https://github.com/greenelab/connectivity-search-manuscript/tree/gh-pages) branch hosts the contents of this directory at <https://greenelab.github.io/connectivity-search-manuscript/>.
-The permalink for this webpage version is <https://greenelab.github.io/connectivity-search-manuscript/v/705524a43359a71e8d55fe280b5859e9d4696bc8/>.
+The permalink for this webpage version is <https://greenelab.github.io/connectivity-search-manuscript/v/5d0aeaef30b20ffc14a0ce0db12bcb173525d240/>.
 To redirect to the permalink for the latest manuscript version at anytime, use the link <https://greenelab.github.io/connectivity-search-manuscript/v/freeze/>.

 ## Files

-This directory contains the following files, which are mostly ignored on the `master` branch:
+This directory contains the following files, which are mostly ignored on the `main` branch:

 + [`index.html`](index.html) is an HTML manuscript.
 + [`manuscript.pdf`](manuscript.pdf) is a PDF manuscript.